 CookiePurposePersistent or SessionLifespanDefault type

 cello-referralCello uses cello-referral cookie to identify the referrer and campaign.
-These let us link referrer and new user that sign up, and help us to apply rewards and discount based on the campaign terms.Persistent3 monthsStrictly necessary or essential cookies
+These let us link the referrer and new users who sign up, and help us apply rewards and discounts based on the campaign terms.Persistent3 monthsStrictly necessary or essential cookies

 cello-productIdCello uses cello-productId cookie to identify the product (account) using Cello on this page.Persistent3 monthsStrictly necessary or essential cookies